-Eligibility for Admission
+6. Eligibility for Admission

-The minimum eligibility conditions for admission to the M.Sc., INTEGRATED COURSE in Chemistry program are given below.
+The minimum eligibility conditions for admission to the M.Sc., INTEGRATED Program in Chemistry are given below.

-The candidates for admission into the first semester of this course will be required to have qualified the Higher Secondary Examination with 60 % marks (5 % relaxation for SC, ST and physically challenged candidates) conducted by the Board of Higher Secondary Education, Government of Tamil Nadu in the following Science subject groups:
+The candidates for admission in the first semester of the Program will be required to have qualified the Higher Secondary Examination with 60 % marks (5 % relaxation for SC, ST and physically challenged candidates) in the following Science subject groups:

-1. Mathematics, Physics, Chemistry + any other subject

-2. Physics, Chemistry, Botany/Zoology + any other subject

-or any other Examination as equivalent there to in Science subject.
-In addition, the candidate has to qualify the Entrance test conducted for admission in to this course.
+- 1. Mathematics, Physics, Chemistry + any other subject - 2.
+Physics, Chemistry, Botany/Zoology + any other subject or any other Examination as equivalent thereto in science subject.
+In addition, the candidate has to qualify the Entrance test conducted for admission into this program.

-Admission will be based on (i) the total marks obtained in the entrance test (50%) and the qualifying Higher Secondary examination (Chemistry paper only 50%) and (ii) by following the govt. norms of reservation.
+Admission will be based on (i) the total marks obtained in the qualifying Higher Secondary examination (Chemistry paper only).

-Duration of the Course
+7. Duration of the Course

 The students shall undergo the prescribed course of study for a period not less than five academic years (Ten semesters) consisting of 6 semesters (I - VI) for studying fundamentals of Chemistry (similar to Undergraduate Chemistry) and 4 semesters (VII - X) for studying advanced Chemistry (similar to Post-graduate Chemistry).
-Each semester contains 90 working days.